DBQ-SSD: Dynamic Ball Query for Efficient 3D Object Detection: Dynamic Ball Querying

 Furthermore, the sparse coordinates are used to guide the vanilla ball querying with corresponding settings to generate the sparse query features.
 Following the conventional protocols in the PointNet-like methods, the sparse query features are then transformed by the predefined MLP layers and max pooling operator:

 To fuse the sparse transformed features in different groups, we remap them into the dense form according to the gating mask.
+The remap operator is similar to the unpooling process, which projects each enabled feature to the original position and fills zero to the disabled positions.
 The output feature of the SA layer are then blended by summation:

-where the $\textrm{Aggregation}_k$ is a linear layer, which is adopted to transform the features in different groups into same dimension.
+where the $\textrm{Aggregation}_k$ is a linear layer, which is used to transform the features in different groups into the same dimension.